jayanthpotluri/jayanthpotluri/README.md

 - 👋 Hi, I’m @jayanthpotluri
 - 👀 I’m interested in Web Dev
-- 🌱 I’m currently learning Java script
+- 🌱 I’m currently learning JavaScript

 <!---
 jayanthpotluri/jayanthpotluri is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.